 Coronavirus (Covid-19) continues to affect our lives, and we understand how difficult it is to keep up with the pace of change.

-At I AM we have taken action to ensure that we continue to operate within the latest Government Guidelines.
+At I AM we have and continue to take action to ensure that we operate within the latest Government Guidelines.

-In the meanwhile, please do stay in touch with us and keep an eye on our Facebook and Website pages for our latest news and updates.
+As we start to offer a wider range of activities and respond to the latest Covid guidance, please do stay in touch with us and keep an eye on our Facebook and Website pages for our latest news and updates.

-On this page, you will find some useful links to tips and ideas to cope with Coronavirus and the restrictions that it is placing on us.
+On this page, you will find some useful links to tips and ideas to cope with Coronavirus and the restrictions that continue to impact us.

 Managing feelings about lockdown easing

 The National Autistic Society has put together this great guide:

 Zoom is a video calling service where lots of people can talk together other on a screen.
 You may have spoken to friends or family over FaceTime or WhatsApp before; this is similar but Zoom allows more people to join if they want to.